Computational Safety for Generative AI: A Hypothesis Testing Perspective

 \section{Introduction}

-The year 2023 marks the 75th anniversary of the IEEE Signal Processing Society (SPS).
-Signal processing has played a pivotal role in ensuring the stability, security, and efficiency of numerous engineering systems and information technologies, including, but not limited to, telecommunications, information forensics and security, machine learning, data science, and control systems.
+Signal processing for pattern recognition and machine intelligence has played a pivotal role in ensuring the stability, security, and efficiency of numerous engineering systems and information technologies, including, but not limited to, telecommunications, information forensics and security, machine learning, data science, and control systems.
 With the recent advances, wide accessibility, and deep integration of generative AI (GenAI) tools into our society and technology, such as ChatGPT and the emerging agentic AI applications, understanding and mitigating the associated risks of the so-called ``frontier AI technology'' is essential to ensure a responsible and sustainable use of GenAI.
-In addition, as the performance of state-of-the-art GanAI models surpasses that of an average human in certain tasks, but reaches a plateau in standardized capability evaluation benchmarks due to similar training data sources and neural network architecture design (e.g., the use of decoder-only transformers), improving and ensuring safety is becoming the new arms race among GenAI stakeholders.
-In addition to ongoing activities in risk governance, policy-making, and legal regulation (e.g. EU AI Act, AI safety institutes, etc.), there are growing concerns about the broader socio-technical impacts \cite{qi2024ai}.
-Notable examples include breaking the embedded safety alignment of GenAI models to induce misbehavior (e.g., asking large language models how to perform illegal or dangerous activities) \cite{zou2023universal} or generate inappropriate content, and misusing GenAI tools to create and spread misinformation (e.g., using text prompts to create deepfakes and influence public opinion) \cite{verdoliva2020media}.
+In addition, as the performance of state-of-the-art GenAI models surpasses that of an average human in certain tasks, but reaches a plateau in standardized capability evaluation benchmarks due to similar training data sources and neural network architecture designs (e.g., the use of decoder-only transformers), improving and ensuring safety is becoming the new arms race among GenAI stakeholders.
+In addition to ongoing activities in risk governance, policy-making, and legal regulation (e.g., EU AI Act, AI safety/security institutes, etc.), there are growing concerns about the broader socio-technical impacts \cite{qi2024ai}.
+Notable examples include breaking the embedded safety alignment of GenAI models to induce misbehavior (e.g., asking large language models how to perform illegal or dangerous activities) \cite{zou2023universal} or generating inappropriate content, and misusing GenAI tools to create and spread misinformation (e.g., using text prompts to create deepfakes and influence public opinion) \cite{verdoliva2020media}.